ortus-docs/coldbox-docs/intro/installing-coldbox.md

 The first step in our journey is to [install](http://commandbox.ortusbooks.com/content/setup/installation.html) CommandBox.
 [CommandBox](http://www.ortussolutions.com/products/commandbox) is a ColdFusion (CFML) Command Line Interface (CLI), REPL, Package Manager and Embedded Server.
-We will be using CommandBox for almost every excercise in this manual and it will also allow you to get up and running with ColdFusion and ColdBox in a much speedier manner.
+We will be using CommandBox for almost every excercise in this book and it will also allow you to get up and running with ColdFusion and ColdBox in a much speedier manner.